 According to Wikipedia, the real canvas could be worth between $500,000 and $1 million.
 So, yeah, that was quite a gift she gave him!

-The paparazzi descends on William’s flat, and Spike (Rhys Ifans) poses for them in his underwear:
+When the paparazzi descends on William’s flat, his roommate Spike (Rhys Ifans) poses for them in his underwear:

-I have to admit, I always get teary at the final scene in the movie, when William and Anna are sitting on the park bench together, and the camera pans around to show that she’s pregnant:
+I always get a little teary at the final scene in the movie when William and Anna are sitting on the park bench together, and (spoiler alert!) the camera pans around to show that she’s pregnant…

 Notting Hill became the highest grossing British film that had been released up to that point.
 Before the movie, the area’s real estate was fairly affordable.
 Thanks to the movie’s success, housing prices shot up.
 Richard Curtis himself, the owner of the blue door, took advantage of the film’s publicity to sell his home afterwards for a hefty profit.